- What are the Library’s hours?

 Gaming is not allowed on any of the library computers.
 This is a state regulation for all state computers, not an RBC regulation.
 However, you are welcome to use the computers in the main part of the library to watch movies, Facebook, check email, or browse the Internet for recreational reasons.

 Remember that your user name for Blackboard is the first part of your email address without the @rbc.edu.
 (Your user name for email is the entire email address including the @rbc.edu).
 If you can’t remember your email address, you can look it up in Banner under the “Personal Information” tab.
-If you still can’t get on, contact the IT Help Desk at (804) 862-6401 to confirm your user name and/or reset your password.
+If you still can’t get on, contact the STAC Help Desk at (804) 862-6401 to confirm your user name and/or reset your password.

 Students use Banner to view their course schedule, access grades and register for classes.
 Logging into Banner requires you to enter your R number (capital R + eight digits) and your PIN.
 Initially, the PIN is your birthdate in six digits (MMDDYY).
 After first using the system, you will be required to create a new PIN.
 To actually register for classes in Banner, you will need to use the six-digit alternate PIN assigned to you by your advisor.
 The library staff can help you get started in Banner, but detailed questions about registration should be forwarded to the Registrar (862-6206 or email@example.com).